 Table 3.1.1-3 also shows that workers who spent significant time in areas where uranium air concentration controls were used to manage access and work practices do not appear to be good candidates for the non-uranium facility approaches.
 The non-uranium facility approaches can be used for reconstruction of doses for claims that did not involve exposure in uranium process environments for more than a few years.
-The uranium intakes are included with the alpha intakes with the alpha intakes, because it is unlikely that the measured alpha air concentration would have excluded uranium.
-Uranium is shown by itself for nonreactor facilities, because the air concentration control in a uranium facility was likely to be larger than the cited gross alpha air concentration control.
+The uranium intakes are included with the alpha intakes, because it is unlikely that the measured alpha air concentration would have excluded uranium.
+Uranium is shown by itself for nonreactor facilities, because the air concentration control.
 For facilities with reactor source terms the uranium air concentration was not listed, because it is believed that the control would have been on the gross alpha air concentration and because the uranium concentration will be the same as the comparable nonreactor facility.

-Effective Date: 11/07/2003 Revision No. 00 Procedure No. ORAUT-OTIB-0002 Page 7 of 15
+Effective Date: 01/10/2004 Revision No. 01 Procedure No. ORAUT-OTIB-0002 Page 7 of 20